-Sheila Holm, community outreach director for AARP in St. Louis.
+- Sheila Holm, community outreach director for AARP in St. Louis.

-- 1. Funding.
+1. Funding.
 While these developments are not large-scale Transit Oriented Development sites, there are costs associated with developing a light rail stop into a more permanent, substantial piece of the fabric of the community.
-Partners worked to raise outside funding including a commitment from the City of Fairview Heights. - 2.
-Finding a local artist.
-It was necessary to find an artist who understood scope of project and importance of art to this community. - 3.
-Project Oversight.
-There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project. - 4.
-Supply Chain.
-This project was pushed back due to supply chain issues.
+Partners worked to raise outside funding including a commitment from the City of Fairview Heights.

+2. Finding a local artist.
+It was necessary to find an artist who understood scope of project and importance of art to this community.

+3. Project Oversight.
+There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project.